-What we learned from Chris Petersen: should the UW Huskies have let Cal score?
+What we learned from Chris Petersen: Should the UW Huskies have let Cal score?

 Three forgotten wideouts

-Speaking of UW wide receivers, Petersen confirmed on Monday that senior Quinten Pounds was suspended for the Cal loss and will remain suspended for two more games.
-The 6-0, 176-pound wideout also did not play in the season-opening win over Eastern Washington.
+Speaking of UW wide receivers, Petersen confirmed Monday that senior Quinten Pounds was suspended for the Cal loss and will remain suspended for two more games.
+The 6-0, 176-pound wideout also did not play in the season-opening victory over Eastern Washington.

-Petersen said that redshirt freshman wide receiver Trey Lowe, who is recovering from an infection, is “getting better, making progress.
+Petersen said redshirt-freshman wide receiver Trey Lowe, who is recovering from an infection, is “getting better, making progress.
 Very strange situation health-wise, but he’s getting better.”

 As for junior wide receiver Ty Jones, who missed UW’s first two games and — according to a Times report — could sit out the majority of the season with a wrist/hand injury, Petersen said: “Yeah, Ty is with us, week-to-week.
 That’s what he is.
 I don’t know who’s saying he’s different than that.
-I always tell you guys, if he’s going to be out for the season we’ll report that.”
+I always tell you guys, if he’s going to be out for the season, we’ll report that.”

-Tackling take center stage
+Tackling takes center stage

 Washington allowed 122 rushing yards and two touchdowns in the third quarter against Cal.